-Danielle Lawrence is a visual artist whose interdisciplinary practice is anchored to expanding paintings formal elements and contextual languages.
-Her work has been featured in numerous exhibitions in the Bay Area.
-Selected exhibitions include Landfill/Bedrock at Guerrero Gallery in San Francisco, CA (2016); New Abstraction at Traywick Contemporary in Berkeley, CA, (2015); Miami Project at Traywick Contemporary in Miami, FL (2015); Color As Space, As Sense (with Linda Geary) at [ 2nd floor projects ] San Francisco (2012).
-Public collections include the Achenbach Foundation for Graphic Arts, San Francisco, CA, C.H.O.M.P., Monterey Bay, CA and the Triton Museum of Art, Santa Clara, CA. She has taught at Mills College and is currently Visiting Faculty at the San Francisco Art Institute.
+Danielle Lawrence (b.
+1978, Ohio) is a San Francisco-based interdisciplinary artist whose practice is anchored in expanding paintings formal elements and contextual languages.
+Working primarily in painting and sculpture, she makes use of unconventional materials and creates strikingly unique pairings between painted imagery and 3-dimensional form.
+She received a BFA in painting and drawing from the San Francisco Art Institute (2003) and a MFA from Mills College (2011).
+Her work has been featured in numerous exhibitions in the Bay Area and most recently in Los Angeles, CA and Brooklyn, NY, as well as internationally in Mexico and Italy.
+Notable exhibitions include About Abstraction: Bay Area Women Painters at the Bedford Gallery in Walnut Creek, CA (2017); Landfill/Bedrock at Guerrero Gallery in San Francisco, CA (2016); New Abstraction at Traywick Contemporary in Berkeley, CA, (2015) and Color As Space, As Sense (with Linda Geary) at [ 2nd floor projects ] San Francisco (2012).
+Public collections include the Achenbach Foundation for Graphic Arts, San Francisco, CA, C.H.O.M.P., Monterey Bay, CA and the Triton Museum of Art, Santa Clara, CA. She is currently a Visiting Faculty member in the Painting Department at the San Francisco Art Institute.

 My work involves revisionist strategies that conflate two-dimensional approaches of painting with three-dimensional methods of sculpture.
 Anchored to experimentation and tradition, my process includes an array of everyday materials to refined painterly and sculptural means.
 Fragments of pieces are built, painted, molded, cut out and gathered simultaneously.
 Based on color, textural significance and form these elements are assembled over time.
 Resulting compositions vacillate between multidimensional, illusionistic and flat space, object and image and linear structure and organic shape.
 My practice is a holistic engagement with painting - expanding its definition, physicality and delving into its evolution as a medium.